masonknott/soloscreen/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/v/laravel/framework" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>
-SoloScreen
-SoloScreen is a minimalist web application designed to provide a distraction-free video watching experience, particularly beneficial for users seeking to study or focus without the interruptions commonly found on mainstream video platforms.
-By allowing users to submit and watch video links within a simple, clutter-free interface, SoloScreen aims to enhance productivity and concentration.
+SoloScreen is a simple web application designed to provide a distraction-free video watching experience, particularly beneficial for users seeking to study or focus without the interruptions commonly found on mainstream video platforms.

 A very simple project that I made to play around with jquery and ajax, if I wanted to make this a more advanced project with expanded functionality and user interactivity I would most likely switch to using the youtube API to create something totally different but this served it's purpose.